ouss1002/feedreader/README.md

 The list of **Test Suites**:

 #### 1. RSS Feeds
-- *allFeeds* array defined, empty ?
+- Is the *allFeeds* array defined, empty ?
-- *allFeeds* objects have a URL defined and not empty ?
+- Do the *allFeeds* objects have a URL defined and not empty ?
-- *allFeeds* objects have a name defined and not empty ?
+- Do the *allFeeds* objects have a name defined and not empty ?

 #### 2. The Menu
 - Is the menu hidden by default ?